cutwater/FlaskWorkshop/docs/how-web-works.rst

-When two computers need to communicate, you have to link them, either physically (usually with an Ethernet cable) or wirelessly (for example with WiFi or Bluetooth systems).
+When two computers need to communicate, you have to link them, either physically (usually with an Ethernet cable) or wirelessly (for example with Wi-Fi or Bluetooth systems).
 All modern computers can sustain any of those connections.

 .. todo:: Insert picture

 Such a network is not limited to two computers.
 You can connect as many computers as you wish.
 But it gets complicated quickly.
-If you're trying to connect, say, ten computers, you need 45 cables, with nine plugs per computer!
+If you're trying to connect, for example, ten computers, you need 45 cables, with nine plugs per computer!

 .. todo:: Insert picture